TwinkalParmar-16/calculator-behavior/Multiply.md

    and press "equals".
 - Then: Display the result in some power plus addition number.

-## Scenario: Pressing "multiply button" multiple times
+## Scenario: Pressing "multiply button" many times

 - Given: On the calculator
 - When: Enter first "number",